element-hq/element-web/docs/native-node-modules.md

 custom build of Riot without installing the various build tools required.

-Do note that compiling a module for a particular operating system (Linux/macOS/Windows) and will need to be done on that operating system.
+Do note that compiling a module for a particular operating system (Linux/macOS/Windows) will need to be done on that operating system.
 Cross-compiling from a host OS for a different target OS may be possible, but we don't support this flow with Riot dependencies at this time.